Keeping children safe

 Safeguarding Policy & Procedure

 Our Safeguarding Policy supports our annual safeguarding training with staff, explains the procedures we are obliged to follow and how we deal with child protection concerns, including how to manage allegations against staff.

 Disabled children are more vulnerable to harm because often there are many people involved in their care.
 We are highly conscious of this and take our responsibility very seriously, so when we see or hear something that worries us, it’s important to discuss this further with parents, carers, or the relevant authority.

-At Challengers we have a senior member of staff (Paul Wilson, Head of Service) who acts as our Designated Safeguarding Lead (DSL) and is responsible for child protection matters.
-We also have Deputy DSLs (Ash Morgan, Sara Trott, Cress Robinson – Operations Managers) and a Safeguarding Trustee (Sormeh Nikourazm) who are also dedicated to safeguarding matters.
+At Challengers we have a senior member of staff (Paul Wilson, Head of Service) who acts as our Designated Safeguarding Lead (DSL) and is responsible for child protection matters, as well as Deputy DSLs.

 The procedure that we have a duty to follow: